apetrynet/cat-doorbell/README.md

 # cat-doorbell
-Wireless, Programmable, Arduino based, motion triggered doorbell
+Wireless, Programmable, Arduino based, motion triggered doorbell for cats!
 <br>
 <br>
 Copy your regular 433Mhz doorbell clicker's signal with a push of a button.<br>